Accelerate Quantum Computing Research

 State vector: quantum Fourier transform p to 32 qubits, complex 64 | CPU: qsim on dual AMD EPYC 7742 | GPU: qsim+cuStateVec on DGX A100

 State vector simulation tracks the entire state of the system in time through each gate operation.
+It’s an excellent tool for simulating deep and/or highly entangled quantum circuits and for simulating noisy qubits.

 An NVIDIA DGX™ A100 with eight NVIDIA A100 80GB Tensor Core GPUs can simulate up to 36 qubits, delivering an orders-of-magnitude speedup over a dual-socket CPU server on leading state vector simulations.